-Since RITS is an RTGS system, members need access to additional liquidity (relative to a deferred-net settlement system) in order to settle payments individually.
-Liquidity can be sourced from members' opening ESA balances and additional funds made available to members by the Bank via its intraday liquidity facility (see section A.7 for details).
+Since RITS is an RTGS system, members need access to additional liquidity (relative to a deferred net settlement system) in order to settle payments individually.
+Liquidity can be sourced from members'

+19 The Bank does not presently assess FSS against the Principles.
+The Bank will continue to monitor developments in NPP and the FSS, and periodically review whether an assessment against the Principles should be conducted in future.
+ASSESSMENT OF THE RESERVE BANK INFORMATION AND TRANSFER SYSTEM!
+MAY 2020 13 opening ESA balances and additional funds made available to members by the Bank via its intraday liquidity facility (see section A.7 for details).

 The aggregate of opening ESA balances is primarily determined by the Bank's open market operations (OMOs) and liquidity provided under open repos.
-Open repos facilitate the settlement of same-day direct entry payments, as evening settlement obligations arising from the direct entry system are unknown before the close of the interbank cash market.
+Since March 2020 and the announcement of a comprehensive package of measures to support the Australian economy during the COVID-19 pandemic, aggregate ESA balances are also determined by the amount of purchases of Australian government bonds in the secondary market and funding provided to ADIs under the Term Funding Facility (TFF).
+Open repos facilitate the settlement of same-day DE payments, as evening settlement obligations arising from the DE system are unknown before the close of the interbank cash market.
 Open repos also provide liquidity for FSS settlements of NPP payments initiated after 4.45 pm Australian Eastern Standard Time (AEST)/Australian Eastern Daylight-saving Time (AEDT) on business days, as well as on weekends and public holidays.
-Average liquidity in RITS increased sharply following the introduction of open repos (Graph A.3, top panel).
+Average liquidity in RITS increased sharply following the introduction of open repos in 2013.
+This increased further in March 2020 following measures undertaken to support the economy and functioning of financial markets in response to COVID-19.20

 System liquidity plays a role in the timely settlement of RTGS transactions.
 In general, settling payments earlier in the day is desirable as it limits the potential adverse consequences if a participant or RITS were to experience an operational issue late in the day.
-The ratio of system liquidity to the value of payments settled had been slowly increasing from around 2007, and then doubled following the introduction of open repos (Graph A.3, bottom panel).
-The liquidity buffer created by open repos results in higher levels of system liquidity being available earlier in the day and therefore has contributed to the earlier settlement of payments in RITS.
-The average time of day when half of payments, by value, have settled has moved progressively earlier; from between 2.00 pm and 3.00 pm in the mid 2000s, to between around 12.00 pm and 1.00 pm in recent years (Graph A.4).
+The liquidity buffer created by open repos results in higher levels of system liquidity being available earlier in the day and therefore contributes to the earlier settlement of payments in RITS.